connorskees/connorskees.github.io/content/extend-rule.md

  - the parent selector `&`
  - placeholder `%foo`

-If you're familiar with CSS, the first 6 should look pretty familiar.
+If you're familiar with CSS, the first 6 should already be familiar.
 The last 2 might only make sense if you're used to Sass.
 The parent selector, as the name implies, refers to the selector of the parent style rule.
 A selector will have a parent if it's [nested inside another rule](https://sass-lang.com/documentation/style-rules/#nesting).
 If the style rule is at the root, then this is `null`.
 Parent selectors are resolved prior to extension, so they're not necessary to understand `@extend`.

 The placeholder selector is special in that it gets removed during compilation and will not show up in the resulting CSS.
 This is useful when combined with `@extend`, as it allows for the creation of base classes that can be extended but not show up in the CSS.